-We are at a threshold of growth in the shift toward sustainable food systems - we hope you will find the gardening resources here to guide your involvement.
+We are at a threshold of growth in the shift toward sustainable food systems we hope you'll find the gardening resources here to guide your involvement.
 Together, we can create healthy compost rich soil, healthy organic food, healthy people, healthy communities and a healthy planet, for ourselves, our children and the generations to come.
 Join us as we discover new ways to eat healthy, garden smart, and enjoy food whose source we know!
 Raised the sustainable, organic way!

 Life is short,

 Join "Garden Notes" and plan for Harvest Success as you track and record your gardening progress.
 Your Free Personal Garden Journal has pages for jotting down notes on the seeds you start, your new plantings, when you fertilized, and even a graph to plot a new garden.

 I didn't want to see another internet "eBook" on growing anything, but my husband signed up for Kacper's free report and I have to tell you, it is WELL worth the read.
 If you think you know everything about growing tomatoes, I challenge you to read Kacper's report.
 HIGHLY recommended!